The Word of the Day is Healing

 I am a man who learned something tonight that changes the shape of whatever comes after.

-I am allowed to want someone whole.
+She is allowed to want someone whole.

-I am allowed to heal without a project.
+She allowed to heal without a project.

-I am allowed to be chosen by someone who doesn’t need me to save them.
+I too am allowed to be chosen by someone who doesn’t need me to save them.
+I am allowed to hope… and work… for that to be Shona for me too.

-A Viking told me so.
+A Valkyrie told me so.

 I believe her.